 - Conducts cargo and personnel airdrops according to directives.

 - Attaches extraction parachutes to cargo and platforms.

 - Inspects cargo and platforms, extraction systems and connects static lines.

 - Checks tie-downs, parachutes, containers, suspension systems, and extraction systems to ensure proper cargo extraction or release.

 - Operates aircraft personnel airdrop system and supervises paratroopers exiting the aircraft.

 Knowledge.
-General and Specific Knowledge is mandatory of the types, capacities, and configuration of transport aircraft, arithmetic, emergency equipment and in-flight emergency procedures, personal equipment and oxygen use, communications, and current flying directives.
-Also the Load Master is responsible for interpreting diagrams, loading charts, and technical publications, border agency clearance dispensing and preserving food aboard aircraft, and cargo restraint techniques.
+General and Specific Knowledge is mandatory of the types, capacities, and configuration of transport aircraft, arithmetic, emergency equipment, and in-flight emergency procedures, personal equipment and oxygen use, communications, and current flying directives.
+The loadmaster is responsible for interpreting diagrams, loading charts, and technical publications, border agency clearance dispensing and preserving food aboard aircraft, and cargo restraint techniques.